QualitativeDataRepository/iqmrnavigator/participants/index.md

 LOCAL TRANSPORTATION
 --------------------

 For travel around the campus and to points of interest in Syracuse, you can use the Centro bus service.
 [Some buses are free](https://www.centro.org/colleges/syracuse-university) to SU ID holders, otherwise bus fares in Syracuse are listed on [the Centro homepage](https://www.centro.org/fares-passes/fares-syracuse).
-There is a [mobile phone app for the Centro bus service](https://www.centro.org/service_schedules/transit-tools/mobile-app) which includes a bus tracker and travel planner:
+There is a [mobile phone app for the Centro bus service](https://www.centro.org/service_schedules/transit-tools/mobile-app) which includes a bus tracker and travel planner.
+Syracuse also has a popular e-scooter program through [the Veo app](https://www.veoride.com/).
+You can find scooters all around the university neighborhood and downtown, but they are not allowed (and will turn off) on campus.

 FOOD
 ----

-Breakfast is provided for you on all instructional days.
+Breakfast is provided for you on all instructional days in the Maxwell Commons (2nd floor of Eggers Hall).

 We also provide twice-daily coffee breaks with complimentary tea/coffee and light refreshments